Oman shocks Japan 1-0, Iraq holds South Korea to 0-0 draw

-OSAKA, Japan (AP) — Japan fell to a shock 1-0 defeat against Oman in the opening Group B game of World Cup qualifying on Thursday.
+OSAKA, Japan (AP) — Australia beat China 3-0 in the opening round of Asian World Cup qualifying on Thursday, while Japan surprisingly lost 1-0 to Oman.

+Awer Mabil and Martin Boyle scored first-half goals for the Socceroos in a game played in Doha, Qatar, because of travel restrictions limiting entry into Australia.
+Mitchell Duke added a third with 20 minutes remaining.

+“It was exactly what we expected as a team,” Boyle, who plays for Hibernian FC in Scotland, said.
+“It’s nice to be on the scoresheet again and to carry my form from club football to here, so I’m happy.”

-Substitute Issam Al-Sabhi swept home from close range in the 88th minute in rainy Osaka to claim victory against the world’s 24th-ranked team, the highest in Asia.
+The win put Australia in first place in Group B above Oman.
+Substitute Issam Al-Sabhi swept home from close range in the 88th minute for Oman in rainy Osaka to claim victory against Asia’s top-ranked team.

-It could have been worse for the host as Oman, ranked 55 places lower, saw a second-half penalty award overturned after the referee, who had initially pointed to the spot following a handball by Yuto Nagatomo, consulted VAR.
+It could have been worse for Japan as Oman, ranked 55 places lower, saw a second-half penalty overturned by VAR after the referee initially pointed to the spot following a handball by Yuto Nagatomo.

 Japan has made six consecutive World Cup appearances, but Oman has never qualified.
 The Japanese enjoyed the majority of possession but struggled to create clear chances against their well-organized opponent.